-Lyon’s International City of Gastronomy will open its doors at the end of 2019, in the recently renovated Grand Hôtel-Dieu.
+Lyon’s International City of Gastronomy will open its doors on October the 19th, 2019, in the recently renovated Grand Hôtel-Dieu.

 Considered to be France’s Capital of Gastronomy, Lyon is renowned for the quality of its cuisine and its famous ‘bouchons’, as well as for the great diversity of its food and the inventiveness of its young chefs who are shaking up tradition.

 In addition to more than 4000 restaurants and food-related events throughout the year, the city boasts exceptional terroirs in the surrounding area, with Bresse chicken, fruit and vegetables from the Monts du Lyonnais, and wine from the Beaujolais and Côtes du Rhône.